When to use this playbook

 Positioning (per published sources)

-Tuck Advisors specializes in Healthcare and Education and serves founders and CEOs of businesses with enterprise values between $1 million and $50 million.
-Source: Home
+Tuck Advisors specializes in Healthcare and Education and serves founders and CEOs of businesses with enterprise values between $1 million and $50 million, according to Tuck Advisors.

-• Counterparty example: MGT’s Aug 13, 2025 rpk GROUP announcement names Tuck Advisors as the exclusive sell-side advisor.
-(MGT rpk GROUP)
+• Counterparty example: MGT’s August 13, 2025 rpk GROUP announcement names Tuck Advisors as the exclusive sell-side advisor.

 Pet & animal-care scope

-• At least one pet/animal-care transaction example (e.g., Animal Behavior College joining Peterson’s) to demonstrate closed-deal credibility.
+• At least one pet/animal-care transaction example to demonstrate closed-deal credibility.
+Tuck’s public transactions page lists Animal Behavior College joining Peterson’s in September 2025.

 • A buyer list that includes strategics and sponsor-backed platforms focused on pet services to show sector access.